genaray/Arch/README.md

 I bet you don't want to read tons of documentation, theory, and other boring stuff right?
 Let's just ignore all that deep knowledge and jump in directly to get something done.
-> 📖 For more detailed API and features, check out the [wiki](https://github.com/genaray/Arch/wiki)!

 ```cs
 // Components ( ignore the formatting, this saves space )